samwelnyandoro/HoverSdk/README.md

 # HoverSDK
-HoverSDK is a very simple Android app built with the Hover SDK
+HoverSDK App is a very simple Android app built with the Hover SDK

 # Prerequisites
 Hover Account